CLASSICS OF SCIENCE FICTION: JULES VERNE

 Off On A Comet (Hector Servadac).
 A collision with a comet tears off a piece of the earth, along with a small band of survivors.
 Includes more than 100 illustrations from the original edition along with an appendix with diagram and map.

 The Purchase of the North Pole is one of Verne's lesser-known works.
 A sequel to From the Earth to the Moon, it tells of the Gun Club's mad plans to tip the Earth on its axis in order to access the coal veins at the North Pole!
 Text has been edited, corrected and with previously deleted material replaced.
-Includes the original illustrations and an Afterword.
+Includes the original illustrations and an appendice.